 > 23% fewer stays in a hospital than those in traditional fee for service MediCare."

-● People like MA plans because of annual physicals and extra benefits.
-Then too, a big plus for many is the monthly cost is lower (often ) than for a MediGap plan plus a stand alone Part D plan.
+● People like MAPDs because of the complete annual physical and the extra benefits.
+Then too, a big pus for many is the lower monthly cost (often ) than with a MediGap plan plus a stand alone Part D plan.

-● Co-pays are higher to see a Specialist than for a primary care MD.
+● Co-pays to see a Specialist are higher than a primary care MD.
 Preventive visits have no cost.

-● Cost sharing may be charged for other services.
+● You may be charged cost sharing for some services.

-● If hospitalized there is a per day fee for the first four or five days.
+● A per day fee is charged for the first four or five days if hospitalized.

-● All the co-pays, cost sharing, and other medical treatment costs you have each year are limited by the plan's Maximum Out of Pocket (MOP) provision.
+● All the co-pays, cost sharing, and other medical treatment costs you have during a calendar year are limited by the plan's Maximum Out of Pocket (MOP) provision.

-Note: MediCare sets a limit for the MOP. ($6,700 in 2020) Plans may use it or have a lower MOP.
-If they do the monthly cost will be higher.
+Note: MediCare sets a limit for the medical MOP. ($6,700 in 2020) Many plans use this.
+Some may offer a lower MOP with a higher monthly cost.

-● Individuals can select another plan from their company or change to another company.
+● Select another plan from their company or change to another company.

 Call or Text John C Parker's Google Voice # — (860) 451-9793 today:

-● Discussion, if you will soon be 65 or have a qualified enrollment period, will be on:
+● Discussion during a call, whether you'll soon be 65 or have a qualified enrollment period such as leaving an employer, will be on: